maudhaugland/booktypes/_posts/2021-10-12-the-diary-of-a-bookseller.md

 The Diary of a Bookseller by XXX was published by XX in XXXX.
 It is the author's diary about, you might have guessed it, working as a bookseller in a small bookshop in XX.
 It is said to be

-The typeface of the title is
+The typeface of the title looks almsot like its written with chalk on a blackboard

 Genre - Diary, non-fiction, personal story